-Now in his fourth decade at Fortune, Geoff Colvin’s breadth of experience is impressive.
-He is one of business journalism’s sharpest and most respected commentators on leadership, management, globalization, regulation, corporate governance, competition, the economy, the InfoTech revolution, human performance and related issues.
-Geoff’s regular column and frequent cover stories in Fortune have earned him millions of loyal readers.
+As Fortune‘s senior editor-at-large, Geoff Colvin is now in his fourth decade at Fortune.
+He is one of business journalism’s sharpest and most respected commentators on leadership, management, globalization, government regulation, corporate governance, competition, the economy, the infotech revolution, human performance, and related issues.

-In addition to speaking Geoff is also a brilliant panel moderator, emcee and interviewer whose subjects have included Jack Welch, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Alan Greenspan, Steve Case, Tony Blair, Michael Dell, Ted Turner, George H.W.
-Bush, George W. Bush, Henry Paulson, Ben Bernanke, and many others.
+In addition to speaking, Geoff is also a brilliant panel moderator, emcee, and interviewer whose subjects have included Ben Bernanke, Larry Summers, Janet Yellen, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Colin Powell, Jack Welch, Alan Greenspan, Ted Turner, Warren Buffett, George H.W.
+Bush, George W. Bush, and many others.